learningequality/kolibri/docs/user/manage_device.rst

 	.. image:: img/manage-content-permissions.png
 	  :alt: grant permissions to manage content

-The users who have been granted permissions to manage content channels will have a black key indicator in front of their name.
+The users who have been granted the permissions to manage content channels will have a black key indicator in front of their name, and will be able to see the **Device** dashboard with the **Content** tab.

 Super User Permissions